-Day 02: Expedition preparation days, permits, equipments and gears.
+Day 02: Expedition preparation days, such as meeting, permits and equipment check.

-Day 06: Rest day in Phu-gau, hike to uphill for acclimatization and mount view.
+Day 06: Rest Day in Phu-gau, hike to uphill for acclimatization and panoramic mount view.

 Day 08- 24: Climbing time 18 days, set up camp I, II, III and summit back BC.

 Day 25: After successful climbing switch back to Meta [3,560m/11,679ft], 7/ 8hrs.

 Day 26: Trek back to Koto 2,600 meters (8,530 ft), 6hrs.